Is Your Epoxy Food Safe? How To Check ✅

 2. Customized Epoxy Resin Cutting Boards:

 Handcrafted cutting boards made from wood or other materials are frequently coated with food-safe epoxy resin.
-This protective layer not only adds a unique design element but also ensures the durability of the cutting surface while maintaining food safety.
+This protective layer not only adds a unique design element but also gives durability of the cutting surface while maintaining food safety.

 3. Resin-Coated Drinkware & Tumblers: